Many victims of betrayal and emotional abuse are unknowingly victims of marital rape, or wife rape, as well.

 Sexual Consent Is Key Especially Within Marriage

 Wendy: Consent is ongoing.
 You have to continue to have consent.
-Personally, I didn’t realize that, but consent is a mutual agreement between the partners about what they want, and it needs to happen every time, and just because you’re in a relationship doesn’t automatically give consent.
+Personally, I didn’t realize that.
+Consent is a mutual agreement between the partners about what they want, and it needs to happen every time, and just because you’re in a relationship doesn’t automatically give consent.

 One of the things you talk about is safety and that’s huge because if you don’t feel safe then you wouldn’t want to give consent.
 Then if they force themselves on you then that’s the abuse and that’s rape right there.